A Guide to Herbs That Grow in Winter

-Of these, of course, harvest from an already established outdoors patch is preferable – since in many weather zones, a limited supply (at least) can be available; and most particularly since your planting and maintenance work is behind you.
+Of these, of course, harvest from an already established outdoors patch is preferable, since in many weather zones a limited supply (at least) can be available, and most particularly since the planting and maintenance work is behind you.

 Wintertime Outdoor Harvest